andrew/ultimate-awesome/README.md

 - [awesome-Autopilot-algorithm](https://github.com/Hardy-Uint/awesome-Autopilot-algorithm) - Some algorithm about self-driving car，mainly including perception algorithm，2D/3D object detection，Semantic segmentation and so on.
 - [awesome-biological-visualizations](https://github.com/keller-mark/awesome-biological-visualizations) - A list of web-based interactive biological data visualizations.
 - [awesome-machine-translation](https://github.com/maidis/awesome-machine-translation) - A list of awesome Machine Translation frameworks, libraries, software and papers.
+- [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
 - [awesome-quantization-and-fixed-point-training](https://github.com/A-suozhang/awesome-quantization-and-fixed-point-training) - Neural Network Quantization & Low-Bit Fixed Point Training For Hardware-Friendly Algorithm Design.
 - [awesome-planar-reconstruction](https://github.com/chenzhaiyu/awesome-planar-reconstruction) - A curated list on piecewise-planar reconstruction.
 - [awesome-machine-learning-fluid-mechanics](https://github.com/ikespand/awesome-machine-learning-fluid-mechanics) - Curated list for ML in FM.
 - [awesome-acnh](https://github.com/skullface/awesome-acnh) - 🏝 Curated list of resources and tips for Animal Crossing: New Horizons.
 - [Awesome-Crypto-Trading](https://github.com/SpiralDevelopment/Awesome-Crypto-Trading) - An awesome curated list of resources, software and tools for crypto traders.
-- [awesome-affective-computing](https://github.com/AmrMKayid/awesome-affective-computing) - A curated list of awesome affective computing 🤖❤️ papers, software, open-source projects, and resources.
+- [awesome-rgbd-datasets](https://github.com/alelopes/awesome-rgbd-datasets) - This repository contains information for the paper "A Survey on RGB-D Datasets" and is a collaborative initiative to update the datasets list faster.
 - [awesome-bayes](https://github.com/dimenwarper/awesome-bayes) - List of resources for bayesian inference.
 - [Reading-Comprehension-Question-Answering-Papers](https://github.com/xanhho/Reading-Comprehension-Question-Answering-Papers) - Survey on Machine Reading Comprehension.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.